Find the right CNC end mill for your project at the NomadTech Store

 Three and four-flute flat end mills

-In CNC manufacturing processes, these end mills are commonly used for very fast feed rates and some finishing operations.
+In CNC manufacturing processes, these CNC end mills are commonly used for very fast feed rates and some finishing operations.
 This fast feed rate is necessary to generate large chips and dissipate heat from the cut material.
 Designed to remove a small amount of material after a roughing approach operation.
 Additionally, they can be used for small pockets or surface engravings.

 Spherical end mills

 Highly used in the creation of parts, models or 3D prototypes with CNC machinery.
 Typically used in finishing machined 3D workpieces to remove excess material after roughing.
-Thanks to their ability to maintain hypothetical contact at a point on the sphere, they enable the machining of complex or curved surfaces –that cannot be achieved with flat end mills, as they produce a 'stepped' effect–.
+Thanks to their ability to maintain hypothetical contact at a point on the sphere, they enable the machining of complex or curved surfaces –that cannot be achieved with flat CNC end mills, as they produce a 'stepped' effect–.

 Engraving end mills